The Man Who Invented Ice Dams

 PERCENTAGE OF INCOME FROM ICE DAM REMOVALS

 “We answer the phones from 6 a.m. to 11 p.m. and the phone from January through early March seems to constantly ring,” he says.
-Jobs can range from two hours to 20 hours; the average job is three or four hours, for which he charges $475 an hour.
+Jobs can range from two hours to 20+ hours; the average job seems to be three or four hours, for which he charges many hundreds of dollars an hour.

 “By 11 p.m., you are a zombie.
 After you stop answering the phones, you have a minimum of a couple hours of urgent things, and the arrangements for the next morning.
 So you’re going to bed at 1 a.m. and up again at 5.
 You’re running on four hours of sleep every day,” he says.